-The play begins with a young woman, whom we will soon learned is named Hilda, speaking directly to the audience, with the lights up.
+The play begins with a young woman, whom we will soon learn is named Hilda, speaking directly to the audience, with the lights up.
 She tells us the story of her grandmother, with whom she used to play mind games as a child, in preparation for being able to communicate after death.
 Hilda's mom did not like this, and threw Hilda's grandma out of the house, shortly after which she died.
 Hilda's been searching for her since, and combined with the recent mysterious disappearance of her mom, with whom she had a strained relationship, she's very curious about the other place, the "thin place."
 She meets Linda, who works as a medium, and as they become friends Linda readily admits that she's just sort of making it up as she goes along, using intuition and observation to tell people what they need to hear.
 But is that so bad, if they get closure?
 Hilda's not sure, and after a party with some of Linda's friends, she decides to confront the spirit of her mother, even if she never gets the answers she's looking for.

 The play could almost be a solo storytelling piece, and with Kayla Dvorak Feld as Hilda, it would be a great one.
 She's a very natural and compelling actor; she just is this troubled and grieving young woman, humbly telling us her story.
 But as she speaks, some of the characters come to life in the form of additional actors, including Lolly Foy as the affable Linda with a fun British accent, and Siri Hellerman and Edwin Strout as Linda's friends in one party scene that gets a little heated.
 Hilda is silent for most of that scene, and watching Kayla's facial expressions tell us so much about Hilda.
 Under director Ben Thietje, the dialogue and interactions feel natural, and the tension continually builds through the 90-minute play; it starts off with sort of fun and entertaining stories, but ends with a truly creepy moment and some theater magic that totally got me.